archermarx/tam/README.md

 ## Contents:

 `tam.h`: includes all libraries below

 `string.h`: a basic dynamic string, inspired by [`sds`](https://github.com/antirez/sds)

+`vector.h`: a basic dynamic array, implemented similarly to the string.
+Supports multiple types.

 ## Usage:
 Include the libraries in your project as normal.